e-lion/main-site/README.md

 # main-site
-My personal site that I will be generating over the next feww weeks
+My personal site that I will be generating over the next few weeks